Fishing in Monterey

 Freshwater Fishing

 Freshwater fishing is available at El Estero Park Lake on the fishing piers located on the Pearl Street bridges in Monterey.
 Other locations include Arroyo Seco River, Carmel River, Andrew Molera State Park, Pfeiffer Big Sur State Park, Lake San Antonio in South Monterey County and Cachagua Community Park and Los Padres Reservoir in Cachagua.
-Arroyo Seco Recreation Area on the edge of the Ventana Wilderness about 15 miles from King City also allows fisherman to cast for freshwater fish.
+Arroyo Seco Recreation Area on the edge of the Ventana Wilderness about 15 miles from King City also allows fishermen to cast for freshwater fish.
 Hopefuls in these areas can hook bass, trout, steelhead and catfish.

 Tips for the Freshwater Fisherman